coreyfournier/WorkFlow/README.md

       </service>
 ```
 The above example expects the actual queue name to be observedqueue and subscriberqueue.
 This can be changed to anything.
+When using WCF ensure to register the concrete implementations by calling Workflow.Orchestration.DependencyContainer.RegisterDefaults();

 ## Logging
 Logging has been added via Log4net.